google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Applied {.big}

-*put to practical use as opposed to being theoretical*
+*Put to practical use as opposed to being theoretical*

 <!--
 Let's touch a bit more on what we'll actually be covering in this course by looking at the name of